themagicalmammal/howtolinux/README.md

  sudo add-apt-repository ppa:micahflee/ppa && sudo apt update sudo apt install torbrowser-launcher
  ```
+  5. I have not listed **Chromium** since it needs snap to install.
+But it is a good option since we can get VAAPI on it with the help of third party patches.<br />

-  **You should keep Firefox or a non-chrome based browser to be on the safe side because in case of driver/library error bugging chrome-based browsers, then non-chrome-based browsers can help you out.** <br /> <br />
+  **You should keep Firefox or a non-chrome based browser to be on the safe side because in case of driver/library error bugging Chromium-based browsers, then Non-Chromium-based browsers can help you out.** <br /> <br />
  To remove Firefox (Not Recommended)
  ```bash
  sudo apt remove --purge firefox*